-Although the intrinsic semiconductors are capable of conducting at room temperature, it is to be noted that the conductivity so exhibited is low as there are only a few charge carriers.
+Although the intrinsic semiconductors are capable of conducting at room temperature, here we can note that the conductivity so exhibited is low as there are only a few charge carriers.
 But as the temperature increases, more and more covalent bonds break which results in more and more number of free electrons.
-This in turn results in the movement of greater number of electrons into the conduction band from the valence band.
+The number of free electrons, in turn, results in the movement of a greater number of electrons into the conduction band from the valence band.
 As the population of the electrons in the conduction band increases, the conductivity of the intrinsic semiconductor also increases.
 However, the number of electrons (ni) in the intrinsic semiconductor remains always equal to the number of holes in it (pi).

 Mathematically the charge carrier densities in intrinsic semiconductors are given by Here, Nc is the effective densities of states in the conduction band.
 Nv is the effective densities of states in the valence band. is the Boltzmann constant.
 T is the temperature.
 EF is the Fermi energy.
 Ev indicates the level of valence band.
 Ec indicates the level of conduction band. is the Planck constant. mh is the effective mass of a hole. me is the effective mass of an electron.